Monday, January 4, 2010

 Fingers Still Crossed...

 This is my positive post for the week.
 I decided that despite the fact that the sale has not happened as quickly as I would have liked, it will happen.
-The hard part is the waiting, any of you out there, awaiting a response from a publisher know exactly what I am talking about.
+The hard part is the waiting, any of you out there, awaiting a response from a would-be (fingerscrossed) agent/editor or publisher know exactly what I am talking about.
 The best thing to do is stay busy.

 For this week, I shall focus on good things happening.